flairNLP/transformer-ranker/examples/01-walkthrough.md

 ## Step 2.
 Compile a List of Language Models

-Next, prepare a list of language models to assess for the downstream task.
+Next, prepare a list of language models to rank.
 You can choose any models from the [model hub](https://huggingface.co/models).
 If unsure where to start, use our predefined list of popular models: